mcqua007/schwifty/README.md

 ## Schwifty

 This is schwifty a theme based on Atom One Dark.
 Get Schwifty!
-This Theme is still in its infancy and will still be growing and changing.
-It should work well for most langauges as I refered to Atom One Dark while creating this version.

 # Installation